KenKundert/inform/doc/user.rst

 When the messages print, the 'pass:' will be green and 'FAIL:' will be red.

 The Color class has the concept of a colorscheme.
-There are three supported
+There are four supported
-schemes: *None*, 'light', and 'dark'.
-With *None* the text is not colored.
+schemes: *None*, *True, 'light', and 'dark'.
+With *None* the text is not colored, with *True* the colorscheme of the currently active informer is used.
 In general it is best to use the 'light' colorscheme on 'dark' backgrounds and the 'dark' colorscheme on light backgrounds.
+You can pass in the colorscheme using the *scheme* argument either to the color class or to the colorizer.

 Colorizers have one user settable attribute: *enable*.
 By default *enable* is *True*.
 If you set it to *False* the colorizer no longer renders the text in